Pineapple Spinach Smoothie Recipe: Sweet, Green & Healthy!

 How to make a pineapple spinach smoothie?

-• If using fresh pineapple, peel, core, and chop it into chunks.
-If using frozen, measure out 1 cup.
+Prepare the Pineapple: If using fresh pineapple, peel, core, and chop it into chunks.
+If using frozen, measure 1 cup.

-• Peel and slice ½ a banana.
+Prepare the Banana: Peel and slice ½ banana.
 Use frozen banana for a creamier, colder texture.

-• Add the banana to the blender first—it helps create a smooth, creamy base.
+Add to Blender: Add the banana slices to the blender first to create a smooth, creamy base.

-• Add the pineapple chunks and baby spinach on top.
+Add Fruit & Greens: Add the pineapple chunks and spinach on top of the banana.

-• Pour in the unsweetened almond milk (or coconut water for a tropical flavor).
+Pour Liquid: Pour in ¾ cup unsweetened almond milk (or coconut water for a tropical twist).

-• Sprinkle in the chia seeds for extra fiber and omega-3 fatty acids (optional).
+Boost (Optional): Sprinkle in 1 tablespoon of chia seeds for extra fiber and omega-3s.

-• Toss in the ice cubes for a frosty, thicker smoothie.
+Add Ice: Toss in 4–5 ice cubes for a frosty texture.

-• Start blending on low speed, then gradually increase to high.
+Blend Smooth: Start blending on low, then gradually increase to high.
+Blend for 45–60 seconds, until smooth, creamy, and vibrant green.

-• If the smoothie is too thick, add a splash more almond milk or water and blend again.
+Check Consistency: Add a splash more almond milk or water if it’s too thick, then blend again.

-• Taste and adjust—add more pineapple or honey if needed.
+Taste & Adjust: Add more pineapple or honey if desired.

-• Optional: Top with a few pineapple chunks, chia seeds, or a spinach leaf for a fun finish.
+Optional Toppings: Garnish with pineapple chunks, chia seeds, or a spinach leaf for a fun finish.

 Servings